 Over 10,000 photographic slides and prints of historical sculptures from over 200 sites and museums in China

 Did you know?

 Historically sculptures in China were not considered as a form of art, but a craft practice.

 Ann Paludan moved to Beijing in 1972, as the wife of the Danish ambassador.
 Sunday visits to imperial tombs of the Ming dynasty (1368–1644) sparked a fascination for monumental stone statues as part of mausoleum complexes, which then became a life passion of hers for the study and research of sculptures in China, a subject she initiated and published substantially.
-From 1975 to 1976, Ann Paludan enrolled at the Beijing Languages Institute studying Chinese, among the first cohort of foreign students in Mao’s China.

 The time frame of these sculptures spans a vast range of China’s history from the Neolithic to the 20th century.
-They include some very famous pieces, such as the terracotta soldiers of China’s First Emperor of the 3rd century BC, less known but charming clay animals from the Shijiahe culture (c.
+They include some very known pieces, such as the terracotta soldiers of China’s First Emperor of the 3rd century BC, less known but charming clay animals from the Shijiahe culture (c.
 2400–2000 BC), and evolutionary themed cast concrete sculptures from 1978 in Tiananmen Square, Beijing.
 Studying these sculptures within their contexts and a historical framework, Ann Paludan identified a distinctive Chinese sculptural tradition.

 Elephant, Eastern Han dynasty (25-220 AD), Nanyang, Hunan Province, China.

 Bixie (a mythical hybrid creature), Southern Dynasties (420-589 AD), Royal Tombs, Tomb of Xiao Dan, Nanjing, Jiangsu Province, China.